RafaelCartenet/MFCC_STMVN/README.md

 ```

 At the first glance results seem wrong, both arrays aren't equal.
 But computing the absolute average of the differences element wise we find out that it's really tiny, 10E-15 order.
-Indeed with a 1e-10 tolerance both arrays are equal!
+Indeed with a 1e-10 tolerance both arrays are equal.
-This tiny neglectable can be explained by the unprecise float computations.
+This tiny neglectable difference can be explained by the unprecise float computations.

 Now we highlight the computations saving of this method.
 We repeat many times (here a hundred times) the computation of the normalization using both methods and compute the average time for each method: